 - 1. To control a PTZ Player, position the mouse over the image; this will activate the grab handles and the image header. - 2.
 Click on the PTZ icon in the header.
 (This icon will only be available if the camera supports pan-tiltzoom.)
 This will activate the camera's PTZ controls which will appear as an overlay on the Player.
-This will also activate the PTZ Presets Menu (if the camera supports presets).
+This will also activate the PTZ Presets Menu (if supported by the camera and Orchid Core VMS, and at least one preset exists).

 - 3. To initiate a continuous motion in one direction, click and drag the mouse in that direction.
-(The farther out you drag the mouse, the faster the camera will move.) - 4.
+(The farther you drag the mouse, the faster the camera will move.) - 4.
 The Click-to-center option allows you to re-center the image at a specific point.
-(This feature is only available on cameras that support it.
-This feature is also limited by the camera's range of motion.)
+(This feature is only

-- 5. To make small movements in one direction, click once on any arrow (or in the direction you want the camera to move). - 6.
-To Zoom in and out, use the mouse wheel or click the + and buttons in the top-right corner of the - 7.
+- available on cameras that support it.
+This feature is also limited by the camera's range of motion.) - 5.
+To make small movements in one direction, click once on any arrow (in the direction you want the camera to move). - 6.
+To Zoom in and out, use the mouse wheel or click the + and buttons in the top-right corner of the Player. - 7.
 Click on the PTZ icon again to deactivate the PTZ controls.